SP4CEBARsystems/Deploy-Laravel-on-Render/README.md

 ### 6. Add environment Variables
 1. CLick `Add from .env`
 2. Paste the text from the text document you filled in
-3. Click Add variables
+3. Click `Add variables`
 ### 7. Click `Deploy Web Service`

 ## Debug
 ### 1. Wait for your web service to deploy
 ### 2. What if an error occurs?
-#### 1. Ask ChatGPT: tell them that this is a laravel site deployed on Render.com, and send the error to them.
+#### 1. Ask ChatGPT: tell it that this is a laravel site deployed on Render.com, and send the error to it.
 #### 2. Look yourself
 - Does the error mention some code you wrote?
   - Is there a mismatch in capital letters, like an import of a file `Test.txt` even though the file is named `test.txt`?